 We should at the very least request the DMA channel to use.
 Open the SoC device tree and find the uart2 and uart4 nodes.
 Look for dma channel properties and their names.
-Yes, while uart2 seem to be connected to the DMA controller through two different channels (one for each direction), uart4 is not.
-Hence, when requesting the channels with dma_request_chan()(), we must take care of not error-out upon the absence of channel.
-Mind the return value which is a struct dma_chan pointer, it must be checked with the IS_ERR() macro.
+While uart2 seem to be connected to the

+DMA controller through two different channels (one for each direction), uart4 is not.
+Hence, when requesting the channels with dma_request_chan(), we must take care to check and return the error code wrapped in the returned struct dma_chan pointer.
+This can be done with the IS_ERR() and PTR_ERR() macros.
 You may display the corresponding error string with %pe!
+Also make sure that this case is correctly handled both in the calling code to fallback to the serial_fops_pio file operations and in the DMA cleanup function.